 My research focuses on the media’s role in shaping the motivation to participate in politics.
 It lies at the intersection of the fields of political communication, political psychology, and political behavior.
 I focus on the media’s role because I see the it as the most common way in which citizens learn about their government and those shaping public policy.
 In my work, I have analyzed how traditional news outlets, social media, and political advertising influence our political attitudes and behaviors.
 I am committed to empirical social science research, and although I tend to rely on quantitative methods, I believe methodology should be tailored to the question at hand.
 I am an expert in survey research having managed a national, multi-year panel survey.
 I frequently use experiments to explore causality and have conducted field, laboratory, and survey experiments in my research.
 For more information on my research, please see my research statement.

-“Inequality, Media Coverage, and Public Attitudes” with Derek Epp.
-Forthcoming at Public Opinion Quarterly.
+Epp, Derek and Jay Jennings.
+2021.
+“Inequality, Media Coverage, and Public Attitudes.”
+Public Opinion Quarterly.

 Haenschen, Katherine and Jay T. Jennings.
 “Digital Contagion: Measuring Spillover in an Internet Mobilization Campaign.”
-Forthcoming at Journal of Information Technology & Politics.
+2020.
+Journal of Information Technology & Politics.

 “Mobilizing Millennial Municipal Voters with Targeted Internet Advertisements: A Field Experiment.”
 2019.
 With Katherine Haenschen in Political Communication.